OR WAIT null SECS

 As this is an increasingly uncommon practice, this can be a wonderful teaching moment for staff.
 When and how can we safely put 2 patients in the same care space?
 Focusing on the same infections and discussing when we wouldn’t put 2 patients together goes back to the core of what infection prevention is about: education and patient safety.
 When we invest the time in training staff about various infections and how things like putting 2 cystic fibrosis patients together can be devastating, they have a stronger foundation of what infectious diseases are and their transmission dynamics.

 Ultimately, it’s these lessons that help strengthen infection prevention in the most wholistic manner possible.
 This also applies to crowded spaces indoors, like breakrooms and charting rooms where people might be eating and drinking.
 Even if distanced, we know there is still a risk for those in such spaces for a period of time without masks.
-Breakrooms have easily become a source of COVID-19 transmission and this is a prime example of how the Swiss Cheese model works—even if we’re distanced, the indoor environment and time likely spent unmasked around others all adds up.
-Distancing helps, but it is only one piece to this puzzle, whereas masking and consideration for those indoor spaces must also be included.
+Hospital breakrooms have become a source of COVID-19 transmission and this is a prime example of how the Swiss Cheese model works.
+Even if we’re distanced, the indoor environment and time likely spent unmasked around others all adds up.4 Distancing helps, but it is only one piece to this puzzle, whereas masking and consideration for those indoor spaces must also be included.

 Layers like quarantine and isolation are also so important to our efforts in infection prevention.
 Although we most commonly focus on isolation precautions within the healthcare setting, we increasingly are having to teach those exposed to COVID-19 about quarantine.
 What is the best way to do this for families or when patients are discharged but still require isolation?
 These are the lessons that clinical staff will need in science communication and the tips/tricks we’ve learned over the years in infection prevention.
 This is an important layer, meaning it’s that much more valuable to invest the time in helping to train staff about making those calls or teaching patients about home isolation.
 It’s important we give patients and their families the best chance for success when they leave the healthcare setting.